pyinstxtractor/pyinstxtractor-ng/README.md

 pyinstxtractor-ng also supports automatic decryption of encrypted pyinstaller executables.

-Note: Python 3.11 executables are not fully supported yet as the underlying library xdis doesn't support 3.11 at the moment.
-The executable will be still extracted but the PYZ won't be.

 ## Usage

 Precompiled binaries for Linux and Windows are provided in [releases](https://github.com/pyinstxtractor/pyinstxtractor-ng/releases).